VishnuRaman/RBase/README.md

 ## Deleting Data

-Deleting data in RedBase creates a tombstone marker:
+Deleting data in RBase creates a tombstone marker:

 ```rust
 // Delete a value (creates a tombstone with no TTL)